 - Species: M. dolomieu

 - Common nicknames: Brownie, brown bass, bronze bass, small and bronze back.

-Largemouth bass are from:
+Largemouth are from:

 - Family: Centrarchidae